 On a business trip

 Seating arrangements are not only important in the office, but also during business travel.
 Where, for example, should you sit as a power-conscious executive on a plane?
 Naturally as far forward as possible, states Livingston, “near the pilot, the head of the plane”.
-And it doesn’t stop there, what is the optimal place of power in a taxi?
-According to Livingston the optimal position is on the right hand side in the rear of the car.
+And it doesn’t stop there.
+What is the optimal place of power in a taxi?
+According to Livingston the optimal position is on the right-hand side in the rear of the car.
 At this position, you can fully enjoy more space while still commanding authority.

 The result: In a study taking place over a two-year period, and in a company of 2,000 workers, this type of arrangement resulted in a 13% increase in productivity, and a 17% increase in effectiveness.

-Sitting – Standing – Sitting – Standing
+Sitting – standing – sitting – standing

 As important as where you sit is how you sit.
 Prolonged sitting is not healthy, however neither is prolonged standing.
 What’s the solution?
 A mixture of the two.
 Experts at the Federal Institute for the Occupational Safety and Health recommend a “standing-sitting dynamism”.
 In other words, a mixture of sitting and standing throughout the workday is the ideal.
 Convertible standing desks can certainly ensure that you are making the transition from sitting to standing often enough.
-Maintaining optimal health in the workplace will ensure that you keep your positon of power for many years to come.
+Maintaining optimal health in the workplace will ensure that you keep your position of power for many years to come.